top of page

 Most people experience toothaches at some point in their lives.
 However, the pain can be subjective, making it challenging to determine if it warrants an emergency dental visit.

 Although it may be tempting to take over-the-counter painkillers and try to bear the pain, doing so can worsen the problem and lead to more expensive treatment.
-Toothache is a symptom of an underlying issue and should not be ignored.
+A toothache is a symptom of an underlying issue and should not be ignored.

 • High fever